Error-331/code_tests/docs/bible/links.md

 Sing and Shout - March 11 (God's mercy is palpable, and it moves on our behalf to liberate us; We have fellowship with God because of all he provided);

+Love is Gentle - March 12 (If we walk in the ways of our Savior, than the fruit of his Spirit will be evident in our lives; We must not quarrel easily; We must be gentle, patient, and instruct in kindness);

+Such Tender Love - March 13 (May we not take for granted anything God has done for us, and may we willingly align our lives with his love);

 ## Misc

 Христос и Крест (Франко);